hhvm/user-documentation/guides/hhvm/03-advanced-usage/04-admin-server.md

 The `port` can be any open port.
 And you should **always specify a password** to secure the admin port since you don't want just anybody being able to control your server.
 In fact, you will probably want to put the admin server *behind a firewall*.
 You will specify the password with every request to the admin port.

-In [FastCGI](/hhvm/advanced-usage/fastCGI) mode, a FastCGI server, fronted with a web server like nginx, will be listening to the admin port, while in [Proxygen](../basic-usage/proxygen.md) mode, it will be an HTTP server.
+The admin server uses the same protocol as the main server - so, if you're using [FastCGI](/hhvm/advanced-usage/fastCGI) mode, the admin server will also be FastCGI, and you will need to configure a front-end webserver (like nginx).
+If you are using [Proxygen](../basic-usage/proxygen.md) mode, the admin server will be an HTTP server.

 ## Querying the Admin Server